IbrahimSquared/visibility-heuristic-path-planner/README.md

 # Important: Standard for inputting/reading images
-Mode=2 reads an image map, the path of which is specified in imagePath in settings.config, for example maze_1.png in the folder images. <br>
+Mode=2 reads an image map, the path of which is specified in imagePath in settings.config, for example lab_image_edited.png (893x646) in the folder images.
-Note that initialFrontline in settings.config  is in the form of {p1x,p1y} [ncols-paint_y nrows-paint_x].
+If you open the image in Paint for example, the (1,1) pixel coordinate is the top left corner, and the (893x646) is in the right bottom corner.
+MATLAB, instead, considers the bottom left corner as (1,1) and top right corner as (893x646).
+Since we are visualizing the results in MATLAB, the code has been edited to be MATLAB-style compatible.
+This is relevant to selecting start/end points.
+The x coordinate (first element of start and end) are the same as in Paint for example.
+The y coordinate (second element of start and end) should be selected as 646 - paint_y_coordinate for example for lab_image_edited.
+This standard can of course be changed.
+Inside the code you'll find places where for example a y coordinate is set as y = nrows_ - 1 - start.second.
+This is to account to this fact and to the fact that C++ begins indices at 0 instead of 1.

 # Visibility
 Two sample visibility polygons produced using b_visibility_shapes.m <br>